Dark Confinement-Deconfinement Phase Transition: A Roadmap from Polyakov Loop Models to Gravitational Waves: GW spectra based on the 4-6 and 4-8 PLMs

-Now, both $\alpha$ and $\beta$ are calculated as a function of the dark- PYM sector temperature $T$ (given certain $\zeta$).
+Now, both $\alpha$ and $\beta$ are calculated as a function of the dark - PYM sector temperature $T$ (given certain $\zeta$).
 The resultant numbers for the parameters relevant to the GW spectra are give in Table~\ref{table-2}.
 We see that the typical $\wt \beta$ is as huge as $10^5$, namely a very fast PT.
 That short duration of PT suppresses the production of GW.
 This result turns out to be fairly irrespective to whether $\zeta$ is zero or nonzero (See Figs.5 and 7, and related discussions around there).

 Let us end up with this subsection by stressing an interesting observation of $\wt \beta$.
 That is, it shows a minimum at some color number $N_m$.
-This feature has been pointed out in \cite{Huang:2020mso,Halverson:2020xpg}, but we would like to stress that the value of $N_m$ depends on the model.
-For the model in Ref. \cite{Huang:2020mso}, $N_m=6$, while $N_m=4$ in Ref. \cite{Halverson:2020xpg} which adopts a very different model, the matrix model.
+This feature has been pointed out in Refs.~\cite{Huang:2020mso,Halverson:2020xpg}, but we would like to stress that the value of $N_m$ depends on the model.
+For the model in Ref. \cite{Huang:2020mso}, $N_m=6$, while $N_m=4$ in Ref.~\cite{Halverson:2020xpg} which adopts a very different model, the matrix model.
 In our model, we find that $N_m=7 (9)$ for the $4-6 (8)$ PLM; see Table.~\ref{table-2}.

 The above feature may be partially understood.
-We can prove that $\wt \beta$ decreases with $N$ in the large $N$ region.
-In the sufficiently large $N$ region, Eq.~(\ref{EOM}) can be solved once and for all, due to the scaling behavior of the effective potential $V_N=N^2U$ with $U$ independent on $N$.
-We assume that temperature is fixed and thus drop its dependence.
-Denote the bounce solution for the potential $U$ is $\phi(R)$, then the bounce solution for $V_N$ is simply given by $\phi_N(R)=\phi(NR)$.
-With this solution, the three-dimensional Euclidean action $S_3$ for $N$ color can be rewritten in the form of
+We can prove that $\wt \beta$ decreases with $N$ by the large $N$ scaling.
+For a sufficiently large $N$, Eq.~(\ref{EOM}) can be solved once and for all, due to the scaling behavior of the effective potential $V_N=N^2U$ with $U$ independent of $N$.
+We assume that temperature is fixed, hence shall drop its dependence.
+Writing the bounce solution for the potential $U$ as $\phi(R)$, we see that the bounce solution for $V_N$ is simply given by $\phi_N(R)=\phi(NR)$.
+With this solution, the three-dimensional Euclidean action $S_3$ for color $N$ can be rewritten in the following form: